 Sort the data by page views, so you can get the best sense of where to start.
 Don’t forget to add custom columns for the specific KPIs you need to track.

-2. Focus on data that aligns with brand or client objectives
+2. Focus on data that aligns with your brand objectives

-For example, if you’re seeing a big increase in organic traffic but a decline in conversions for one blog post, you’ll want to understand why that piece isn’t converting as well as before.
+For example, if you’re seeing a surge in organic traffic but a decline in conversions for one blog post, you’ll want to understand why that piece isn’t converting as well as before.

 Here are a few basic metrics to include in your content audit data analysis: